hyperledger/fabric/docs/source/upgrade_to_one_point_one.rst

    * For docker deployments, change the deployment scripts to use image version v1.1.x.

-.. note:: For Docker deployments, you must set the environment variable
+.. note:: You must configure the Kafka protocol version used by the orderer to match
-          ``ORDERER_KAFKA_VERSION`` to match your Kafka cluster version, even if it was not set before.
+          your Kafka cluster version, even if it was not set before.
+For example, if you are using the sample Kafka images provided with Hyperledger Fabric 1.0.x, either set the ``ORDERER_KAFKA_VERSION`` environment variable, or the ``Kafka.Version`` key in the ``orderer.yaml`` to ``0.9.0.1``.
+If you are unsure about your Kafka cluster version, you can configure the orderer's Kafka protocol version to ``0.9.0.1`` for maximum compatibility and update the setting afterwards when you have determined your Kafka cluster version.

 4. Start the orderer.
 5. Verify that the new orderer starts up and synchronizes with the rest of the network.